 The MIT Work-Life Center offers information on work/life issues including child care, children's schooling, and parenting.
 The center's comprehensive website offers listings and guidance on child care programs, schools, family issues, summer camps, and other local resources for parents and children.
 Child care costs are higher in Cambridge and Boston than in many other cities and space is limited; plan to begin your search early and to attend an Infant Toddler Briefing at the center to learn more about the search process.
 Contact the center by phone or email for additional assistance or an individual consultation.

 MIT's child care system, Technology Childcare Centers (TCC), provide year-round educational care to children from two months of age through kindergarten entry (approximately five years of age).
-TCC has four locations on campus and will open a fifth in fall 2013.
+TCC has five locations on campus.
 TCC also has a program near Lincoln Laboratory in Lexington, MA, approximately 10 miles west of campus, open to all members of the MIT community.
 TCC's campus centers at Eastgate, North Court, Stata, Westgate, and the new Koch center (on Vassar Street) serve approximately 268 children; TCC at Lincoln Laboratory (LINC) serves an additional 127 children.
 TCC is overseen by the MIT Work-Life Center and managed by Bright Horizons Family Solutions.

 TCC offers priority enrollment to members of the MIT community.
 However, please be advised that families may experience a wait for campus care for children in all age groups, especially infants.